 Since there are many makers and models of valves, this isn’t always easy.
 As a starting point for identifying your valves, we’ve put together a reference chart on the valve and fabric types of many inflatable manufacturers.

-If you have used the above resources and still haven’t found your valve type, give us a call at 800.635.5202 or include photos of the valve in an email to email@example.com.
-It’s possible that we may be able to help you identify it.
+If you have used the above resources and still haven’t found your valve type, contact us; it’s possible that we may be able to help you identify it.

 Maintaining Your Valves

 Most quality boat valves are relatively trouble free.
 The most important thing for you to do to avoid problems is to keep the valves clean.
 Sand, grit and other debris can prevent the working surfaces of the valve from sealing properly.
 Keep valve caps in place when the boat is inflated.
 When you’re adding air during a trip with your boat, blow puffs of air into the opening of the valve with your top off pump to knock out any water or debris before beginning to add air.

 Floor pressure relief valves are particularly prone to getting stuff in them that causes a leak.
 These valves release pressure that exceeds their pre-set limit.
 They don’t have a cover, and they’re right there on the floor where sand and other junk accumulates.
 In NRS Inflatable Boat Use and Care Instructions, there are directions for cleaning pressure relief and fill valves, as well as lots of other excellent info for keeping your boat in top shape.

 As we said earlier, other than needing the occasional cleaning, valves are usually trouble-free.
 Leafield does make repair kits for their fill valves.
 If any of the other valves become defective, you will need to replace the valve.